willyyyyc/kmeans/README.md

 - At the moment, "k" is set to 3.
 This means that regardless of the data size, there will always be three clusters.
 In the future, I plan on allowing the user to define k but I set it at some arbitrary constant value while I was trying to figure out the rest of the algorithm.
 - In the event that convergence does not occur fast enough (a potential problem with this algorithm if the starting centroids are not optomized) there is a breakpoint set after 20 iterations.
 It has yet to take 20 iterations, but that is likely due to the size of the dataset.
 - I would like to compare this to the K-Means algorithm in the Python library some day.
 It would be very interesting to see what happens with the same dataset!
+- There is currently no way of ensuring n unique values, and repeats are therfore counted as one.
+This may be updated in the future.

 ## References and Sources: